 How do you make a hash brown even better?
 Load it up with cheese and sausage!
+These Sausage Hash Browns are crispy, cheesy and utterly irresistible – everyone will be fighting over them!

 You’ve been really good all week, right?
 Plenty of salads, keeping it clean, minimal meat, been to the gym, cutting down on carbs and only had the odd very small sweet treats.